Are Glofish Tetras Aggressive? Are They Fighting Or Playing?

 Overcrowded Tank

-As Glofish Tetras are schooling fish, they prefer to stay in a group of at least 5.
-However, it doesn’t mean that you should put them in a large number without considering the tank size.
+Glofish Tetras are schooling fish, so they prefer to stay in a group of at least 5.
+However, it doesn’t mean you should put them in large numbers without considering the tank size.

-If you place your Glofish Tetras in a small or large-sized tank, but with numerous fishes, your Glofish Tetras tends to be irritated and aggressive slowly due to overcrowding.
+If you place your Glofish Tetras in a small or large-sized tank, but with numerous fishes, your Glofish Tetras tend to be irritated and aggressive slowly due to overcrowding.

 Improper Tank Conditions